NERC-EDS/co-creation-toolkit/src/content/case-studies/integrated-environmental-data-platform.md

 ## Overview

 > Environmental data is scattered across multiple data centres, making it difficult for users to find and integrate what they need.
-We used customer sprint methodology to understand if an integrated platform could solve this problem—and what it should offer.
+We used the customer sprint methodology to understand if an integrated platform could solve this problem—and what it should offer.

 ## The Challenge

 UK Environmental data lives in silos across different data centres (e.g. NERC data centres BODC, CEDA, EIDC, NGDC, UK PDC) and while the Environmental Data Service (EDS) could break down these silos, if designed well and with end users involved, we first needed to track down those potential users.

-**The question**: Who are the end users and how could a unified environmental data platform help them?
+**The question**: Who are the potential end users and how could a unified environmental data platform help them?

 ## Research Approach: Customer Sprint